DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-22 Narrative Tasks.md

 	- -
 - [ ] A dialogue interaction that plays after the player completes the objective outlined in the experiment log
 	- Allister / one of his Allies should comment on the fact that he replicated the experiment outlined in the log.
-	- (Note: Let's say Tarun is the one who has been keeping )
+	- (Note: Let's say Tarun is the one who has been keeping track of these logs in his codex).
+Tarun comments on the fact that a new rune has appeared on the page of the experiment log in his codex.

 #### Subsequent Journal Entries